AB45699/AirBNC-Frontend/README.md

 * useSearchParams is used to store and update filter values.

-* Implement Axios' params option to send the current filter values as query parameters.
+* Implemented Axios' params option to send the current filter values as query parameters.

 * Filter changes instantly update the displayed results, without needing to reload the page!